splightplatform/splight-cli/README.md

 compinit -D
 ```

-to the bottom of your shell's dotfile in order to recreate the autocompletions file and restarting again.
+to the bottom of your shell's dotfile, in order to recreate the autocompletions file, and restarting again.

 ### Configuration